deutschebank/fluxnova-docs-manual/content/get-started/quick-start/decision-automation.md

 {{< img src="../img/modeler-businessrule-task2.png" >}}

-Save your changes and deploy the updated process using the `Deploy` Button in the Flowave Modeler.
+Save your changes and deploy the updated process using the `Deploy` Button in the Fluxnova Modeler.

-# Create a DMN table using the Flowave Modeler
+# Create a DMN table using the Fluxnova Modeler
 First, create a new DMN diagram by clicking *File > New File > DMN Diagram*.
 {{< img src="../img/modeler-new-dmn-diagram.png" >}}